andrewdeutsch1/percolation/README.md

 The system becomes interesting when we begin to analyze the formation of clusters, or groups of connected nodes.
 At `p` = 0, each node is its own cluster.
 At `p` = 0.3, some small clusters have formed.
 And at `p` = 1, there is one giant cluster.
 It is a well-established fact in percolation theory that the 2-dimensional system undergoes a phase transition at the critial `p` = 0.5.
 When each possible connection has a 50% chance of being added, the system shows fractal structure, exhibiting scale invariance in the shapes and sizes of clusters.
 See `critical_percolation.png` to preview a 1000x1000 critical system.
+The other images show the same system at different `p`-levels (0.32, 0.46, and 0.53).

 In this project I generate and visualize percolation systems.
 I make use of interavtive sliders to more intuitively see the effects of changing `p` and easily view only the `n` largest clusters.
 I visualize the cluster size distributions near criticality to show the existence of a phase transition at `p` = 0.5.
 Next, I perform least-squares regression to fit curves to various distributions